AdriaPadilla/spotixplore/README.md

 For each playlist, the tool will output 1 csv with all edges + 1 xlsx with all node information.
 You'll need a network graph visualization software (such as Gephi) to load this data and create the visualization.

+***Output Examples***
+Please, visit the folder "output_examples" to see examples.

+***¿Need help?***
+This tool is under development, and I'm working on it in my free time.
+Do not hesitate to contact me if you think you can make contributions or want to collaborate.

 ## 2. Limitations
 Spotify applies some limitations.